 Jeff Dillon was raised in Wilder, Idaho on a small farm.
 Attended Holmes Elementary for kindergarten through sixth grade then transferred to Greenleaf Friends Academy and graduated in 1984.
 He then went to Washington where he earned his undergraduate degree in Behavioral Science from Northwest University.
 He has served many communities as a Pastor and Youth Pastor for 17 years.
-He returned to school and in 2001 he received his Masters degree in Teaching from Heritage University and taught Middle School Science and Reading in a Title 1 District.
+Following his passion for teaching, he returned to school and in 2001 he received his Masters degree in Teaching from Heritage University and taught Middle School Science and Reading in a Title 1 District.

 In 2007 he returned to his hometown as Elementary Principal and Title 1 Director for the Wilder School District.
 During his tenure as Elementary Principal, he has successfully turned around a targeted failing rural,100% Free and Reduced Lunch, School-Wide Title 1 School.
-Taking the Proficiency scores on the Idaho Student Achievement Test up 30% in Reading, Mathematics and Language Usage in three years.
-His school was the recipient of the National Title 1 Association Distinguished School award in 2012, and the International Reading Associations’ Exemplary Reading Program in 2011.
-As a result of his successful leadership as the Elementary Principal, Jeff was hired to lead the Wilder School District as the District’s Superintendent of Schools in December of 2012 and as well remain as the K-5 Principal.
-His leadership is one of passion and focus, for the success of every student and staff.
+Increasing proficiency scores on the Idaho Student Achievement Test 60% in Reading, Mathematics and Language Usage in three years.
+His school was the recipient of the National Title I Association Distinguished School Award in 2012, and the International Reading Associations’ Exemplary Reading Program in 2011.
+As a result of his successful leadership as the Elementary Principal, Jeff was hired to lead the Wilder School District as the District’s Superintendent of Schools in December of 2012 in addition to his K-5 Principal role.
+His leadership is one of passion, character, team building, and creating a culture of success, with an intense focus for the success of every student and staff.